davidofug/strapi-provider-email-zeptomail/README.md

 ## Requirements

-1. Zeptomail account
+### 1. Zeptomail account

     You need a valid Zeptomail account.
-Register on zeptomail.com, you can use FREE credits 100/emails per day.
-Or verify your account, purchase credit.
-2. Zeptomail url
+Register for free on zeptomail.com.
+Get 100/mails per day for FREE.
+Verify your account and purchase credit to send more.

+### 2. Install the provider Strapi

+    Using NPM

+    `npm i strapi-provider-email-zeptomail --save`

+    Using Yarn

+    `yarn add strapi-provider-email-zeptomail`

+### 3. Configure this extension

+    Edit ./config/plugins.js or create the plugins.js file in ./config directory if it doesn't exist.

-3. Zeptomail token
+### Zeptomail credentials

-4. Enable and configure email plugin in ./config/plugins.js (if plugins.js doesn't exist create it)
+    Obtain the url and token from zeptomail account

+### Edit environment variables

+Add ZEPTOMAIL_URL and ZEPTOMAIL_TOKEN keys together with correspondig values to the .env file of your Strapi project

+**_Example: Environment variables_**

+    ```
+    ...
+    ZEPTOMAIL_URL=value_from_your_zeptomail_account
+    ZEPTOMAIL_TOKEN=value_from_your_zeptomail_account
+    ...
+    ```

+### Let Strapi know your

+    This provider extends the Strapi default email plugin.
+Use the following syntax.

+`   email: {
+        config: {
+            provider: "strapi-provider-email-zeptomail",
+            providerOptions: {
+                url: env("ZEPTOMAIL_URL"),
+                apiKey: env("ZEPTOMAIL_TOKEN"),
+            }
+        },
+        settings: {
+            defaultFrom: "me@example.com",
+            defaultReplyTo: "me@example.com",
+        },
+    }
+  `